DHI-GRAS/terracotta-react/src/hooks/README.md

 # Main provider hook

-The package provides the `useTerracotta` hooks that serves the purpose of providing the TerracottaContext values.
+The package provides the `useTerracotta` hook that serves the purpose of providing the TerracottaContext values.

 ## useTerracotta